And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 And this is something that Trump gets.

-You have look, that relationship never ever should have deteriorated the way it did.
+You have, look, that relationship never, ever should have deteriorated the way it did.

-And I by the way, I'd love to see that bust back in the Oval Office as you would.
+And I, by the way, I'd love to see that bust back in the Oval Office as you would.

-And similarly, I would argue, Nigel, that what has happened with our relationship with Israel is is tantamount to a foreign policy disaster.
+And similarly, I would argue, Nigel, that what has happened with our relationship with Israel is tantamount to a foreign policy disaster.

 And now that will be repaired as well, I believe.